Opentrons/opentrons/api/docs/v2/new_modules.rst

    | GEN1               |                               |                           |
    +--------------------+-------------------------------+---------------------------+

-Some modules were added to our python API later than others, and others span multiple hardware generations.
+Some modules were added to our Python API later than others, and others span multiple hardware generations.
 When writing a protocol that requires a module, make sure your ``requirements`` or ``metadata`` code block specifies a :ref:`Protocol API version <v2-versioning>` high enough to support all the module generations you want to use.

 Loading Labware onto a Module
 =============================